NICTA/cesium-vr/README.md

 This allows us to apply the required frustum offset e.g. so the standard globe doesn't render in the center of each canvas.
 These modifications can currently be found in the [`postprocess-hook`](https://github.com/AnalyticalGraphicsInc/cesium/tree/postprocess-hook) branch of Cesium.

 ### Testing
-At time of writing we have tested **cesium-vr** in Firefox VR (36.01a) on Windows and OSX with the Oculus Rift Development Kit 1 and 2.
+At time of writing we have tested **cesium-vr** in Firefox VR (36.01a) on Windows and OSX using the Oculus Rift Development Kit 1 & 2 with Oculus Runtime 0.4.4.
 Stereo rendering should work on other platforms but WebVR may not.

 ### WebVR